peterliapin/alertai.backend/README.md

     dotnet build
     ```

+5. Run the following command to apply migrations:

+    ```shell
+    dotnet ef database update
+    ```

-5. Run the following command to start the application:
+6. Run the following command to start the application:

     ```shell
     dotnet run